oddmayo/oddmayo.github.io/_posts/2025-11-04-AI-Web-Scraping.md

 ---

-[Crawl4AI](https://github.com/unclecode/crawl4ai) is an open-source crawling and scraping library that provides many tools for AI-ready data extraction.
-While there are many great tutorials out there, but most if not all focus on CSS or XPath extraction strategies that provide a object with the result in a amicable Markdown format for LLMs to use.
+[Crawl4AI](https://github.com/unclecode/crawl4ai) is an open-source crawling and scraping library that provides a variety of tools for AI-ready data extraction.
+While there are many excellent tutorials available, most focus on CSS or XPath extraction strategies.
+Typically, [LLMs](https://www.nvidia.com/en-us/glossary/large-language-models/) are not involved until the result object has been extracted.

-This tutorial, however, focuses instead on using local LLMs for extracting elements from the Markdown in a lazy way.
+However, this tutorial focuses on using LLMs as a lazy extraction strategy.
 Why?
-Even though you can find information about this feature in the [Docs](https://docs.crawl4ai.com/), it's difficult to find guidance about local LLMs.
-While it's easy to just copy and paste your OpenAI key, what if you want more control over what you're using at relatively zero cost?
+Although you can find information about this feature in the [Docs](https://docs.crawl4ai.com/), it's difficult to find guidance about local LLMs.
+While it's easy to simply copy and paste your OpenAI key, what if you want more control at zero cost?

 **CONTENTS:**